tomwhartung/jmws_idMyGadget_for_joomla/README.md

 # jmws_idMyGadget_for_joomla
-This is the version of the idMyGadget adapter API that I customizing for integration with the default joomla templates Beez3 and protostar.
+This is the version of the IdMyGadget&copy; adapter API that I customizing for integration with the default joomla templates Beez3 and protostar.

 ## Overview